 Apple pie for non-diabetics

-Do not let the title fool you this pie / cobbler can please any sweet tooth.
-Replace the Xylitol with cane sugar3.
+Do not let the title fool you, this pie can please any sweet tooth.
+Simply replace the Xylitol with cane sugar3.
 Now it is a delightful treat for non-diabetics.

 - ½ teaspoon 100% vanilla extract